rahmanmd1/demo/README.md

 * View thread dump.
 * View Metrcis.
 * View Application health.
-* User can request for either json or xml response.
+* Content Negotiation : User can request for either json or xml response.
 * A Complete UI to test all API